 Federal Law, under the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA), requires the Baton Rouge Metropolitan Organization (BRMPO), to publish a listing of projects using federal funds obligated in the previous federal fiscal year (FFY).
 The annual listing provides a record of project delivery for the previous year.
 The listing is also intended to increase the awareness of government spending on transportation projects to the public.
 Obligation of federal funds means that a project has received federal commitment for reimbursement, and does not necessarily mean that the project was initiated or completed in that year or indicate the total cost of that project.
 Find out more: Annual List of Federally Obligated Projects Report for Fiscal Years 2014, 2015.

-One funding category contained in the MTP and TIP is STP>200k.
-This document is a guide to how projects funded through the program within the area are selected for inclusion in the MTP and TIP.
+Surface Transportation Program (STP) > 200K is one of the federal transportation funding sources that is directly administered by the Capital Region Metropolitan Planning Organization (CRMPO)'s Transporation Policy Committee (TPC).
+This document is a guide to how projects funded through this program within the area are selected for inclusion in the MTP and TIP.
+The first selection process was adopted by the MPO Policy Committe in August 2011.
 Read the full STP>200K Project Selection Process for more details.
-The current process was adopted by the MPO Policy Committe in August 2011.

-MPO is in the midst updating the above adopted process based on the feedback from the MPO members and lessons learned from the first three project calls.
-The new process was adopted by the MPO TAC on Tuesday, June 13, 2017.
-It will be included on the agenda for TPC approval on Tuesday, August 15, 2017.
-A complete draft copy of the proposed process can be downloaded by clicking on STGB>200K Proposed Project Selection Process (Draft).
+Under FAST Act, the name of this program has been changed to Surface Transportation Block Grant (STBG) > 200K.
+MPO updated the above adopted process based on the feedback from the MPO members and lessons learned from the first three project calls.
+The new process was adopted by the MPO TAC on Tuesday, June 13, 2017 and by the TPC on Tuesday, July 19, 2017.
+A complete copy of the new selection process can be downloaded by clicking on STGB>200K Proposed Project Selection Process (Final).

 CRPC Staff also developed a detailed project scoring guide which outlines the quantitative process for scoring each of the criteria.
 Read the STGB Project Scoring Guide for Details